 U.S. medical equipment is highly regarded by Spanish doctors, domestic importers, and distributors.
-However, current budgetary concerns and the ongoing need to reduce public spending are severely limiting current procurement and growth.
+However, concerns about the ongoing need to reduce public spending continue to limit current procurement and growth.

 The last few years have seen a significant shift in sourcing.
 In an effort to restrain/reduce expenditures, more and more items are being imported from Asia.
 However, when it comes to more complex and sophisticated items, quality continues to be an important factor in the purchasing decision.

-Prior to the current crisis, diagnostics, orthopedics and disposable items had accounted for 70 percent of the market.
-Once the market recovers, best products would include innovative and efficient cardiology, respiratory/anesthesia, neurology, orthopedic, MRA, ETP, CT, and dermatology/wound treatment products.
+Prior to the current crisis, diagnostics, orthopedics and disposable items had accounted for 70% of the market.
+According as the market recovers, best products will include innovative and efficient cardiology, respiratory/anesthesia, neurology, orthopedic, MRA, ETP, CT, and dermatology/wound treatment products.

 Given the weight of the healthcare sector in the Spanish economy, the impact of the budgetary changes over the past several years is visible at all levels.
-The Government authorized special funding in early 2014 to liquidate the outstanding reimbursements and legislation was enacted to ensure that future obligations be met in a timely manner.
-However, the drop in demand, exacerbated by the ongoing, albeit shorter reimbursement delays and reduced credit, continues to cause serious cash flow problems for numerous distributors/importers.
+The drop in demand, exacerbated by the ongoing, albeit shorter reimbursement delays, continues to cause serious cash flow problems for numerous distributors/importers.
 Contrary to their traditional way of operating, many companies currently prefer to focus their efforts on essential, basic products rather than on new products, as they are wary of making up-front investments without any guarantee of generating demand.
 While U.S. products are highly considered in Spain, pricing is now a decisive factor, with greater emphasis on cost-effective products and equipment rather than on innovation and quality.

 Likewise, EU emphasis on E-health will continue.
 Sector experts agree that healthcare technology is a key component to the growth of the market.
-The healthcare technology sector invests 9.5 percent of its turnover in R&D. However, as the roll-out of this sector relies on public funding and is implemented on a regional rather than a national basis, progress in this sector will continue to be slow and the level and rate of deployment will vary throughout the country.
+However, as the rollout of this sector relies on public funding and is implemented on a regional rather than a national basis, progress in this sector will continue to be slow and the level and rate of deployment will vary from region to region.

 The United States and Germany are the two main suppliers, with France, the U.K., Italy and Switzerland following.
 However, France, the U.K. and Holland are also used as storage and redistribution centers for U.S. companies.
 Imports from Asia are on the rise.